awbennett/academic-website/content/publication/bennett-2019-policy/index.md

     of our method and tractable algorithms for it.
 Empirical results validate the power of our method when confounders are latent.'''
 featured: false
-publication: '*Advances in Neural Information Processing Systems*'
+publication: '*Advances in Neural Information Processing Systems (NeurIPS)*'
 url_pdf: https://papers.nips.cc/paper/8729-policy-evaluation-with-latent-confounders-via-optimal-balance.pdf
 ---